mcosovic/JuliaGrid.jl/docs/src/powerFlow/solution.md

 * `generator`
 * `algorithm`.

 Once the composite type `PowerSystem` is created, it is possible to create the composite type `Result`.
-The composite type `Result` in the DC power flow is created when determining the bus voltage angle using the function [`dcPowerFlow()`](@ref dcPowerFlow).
+The composite type `Result` in the DC power flow is created when determining the bus voltage angles using the function [`dcPowerFlow()`](@ref dcPowerFlow).
 In contrast, the AC power flow requires the initialization of the iterative method, during which the composite type `Result` is created:
 * [`newtonRaphson()`](@ref newtonRaphson)
 * [`fastNewtonRaphsonBX()`](@ref fastNewtonRaphsonBX)
 * [`fastNewtonRaphsonXB()`](@ref fastNewtonRaphsonXB)
 * [`gaussSeidel()`](@ref gaussSeidel).

-The calculation of the bus voltages, depending on the type of the power flow and the selected method, can be performed using one of the functions:
+The calculation of the bus voltages, depending on the type of power flow and the selected method, can be performed using one of the functions:
 * [`newtonRaphson!()`](@ref newtonRaphson!)
 * [`fastNewtonRaphson!()`](@ref fastNewtonRaphson!)
 * [`gaussSeidel!()`](@ref gaussSeidel!)